elephantscale/es-training-new/course-outlines/SRE.md

     - Efficiency and Performance
 * The Production Environment at Google, from the Viewpoint of an SRE
     - Hardware
-    - System Software That “Organizes” the Hardware
+    - System Software That "Organizes" the Hardware
     - Storage
     - Networking
     - Monitoring and Alerting